apfrancois86/Message-Board/README.md

 # message-board

+This is a question and answer message board where a user submits a question and other users can respond with answers.
+The appication has the following functions:

 * Questions should have the content of the question itself, an author and additional notes.

 * Answers should have the content of the answer and the author.